In this article:

 The primary aim of reconstructive surgery is to mend damaged or destroyed tissue so that the affected body part can regain its full or maximum function.

-This is typically done by transferring healthy tissue from another part of the body to the affected site, in order to repair the tissue loss or damage.
+This is typically done by transferring healthy tissue from another part of the body to the affected site to repair the tissue loss or damage.
 In some cases, this surgery can be a lifesaver.

 The term “reconstructive” means to restore, rebuild, or repair something that has been damaged or destroyed.
 The reason for doing reconstruction is to restore function that had been lost or compromised to an individual because of injury or medical loss of tissues.